thebriz24/telemetric_events/README.md

 Changes the logging and metric paradigm to event emission rather than the modules taking care of their own logging and metrics.
-Uses [:telemetry](https://hexdocs.pm/telemetry/) to recieve the events and route them to different handlers.
+Uses [:telemetry](https://hexdocs.pm/telemetry/) to receive the events and route them to different handlers.
 Combines [Logger](https://hexdocs.pm/logger/Logger.html) and [Prometheus](https://hexdocs.pm/prometheus_ex/Prometheus.html) to process the events.